Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 The elementary, geeks-don’t-come-for-us kind of answer is that your emails are stored in a computer (or rather, in several computers, spread across various countries and a couple of continents.
 But to keep things simple, let’s pretend it’s just one).

-This kind of computer usually called a “server” – doesn’t look like your laptop.
+This kind of computer usually called a “server))” – doesn’t look like your laptop.
 It doesn’t have a keyboard or a monitor (and it’s way more powerful than a personal computer because it has to process much more information).
+These servers provide the compute capacity and scalable resources needed to support millions of users.

 But even though a server it’s not what people like us usually associate with the word “computer,” it’s a computer nonetheless.
 It’s made of metal and plastic, and it occupies a physical space; it has hardware and microchips and wires connecting it to the electricity and a fan to keep it cool.